Chert Glades Stream Team # 5692.

 Everything done to the land affects the quality of the water in your watershed.
 Streams and rivers provide vital habitat and a source of fresh water for fish, wildlife and humans.
 Humans can harm water condition but we can also play a part in restoring habitat and water quality.
 One way we can protect a stream is by monitoring its health.

-Chert Glades Chapter will actively monitor the health of Ben’s Branch stream as part of the Missouri Stream Team program.
-We will perform biological, physical and chemical monitoring.
+Chert Glades Master Naturalist actively monitor the health of Ben’s Branch stream as part of the Missouri Stream Team Program.
+We perform biological, physical and chemical monitoring.
 Physical and chemical aspects of water are frequently used to assess the health of a stream or determine the degree of pollution at the time a sample is collected.
-In order to track water quality over a period of time, we will also conduct biological monitoring, looking for living things such as stoneflies, dragonflies, mayflies, water beetles, and many other organisms that show sensitivity or tolerance to pollution.
-Missouri Stream Team Water Quality Monitoring is conducted two times annually, spring and fall.
-Our first test will be conducted on March 25, 2018.
+In order to track water quality over a period of time, we also conduct biological monitoring, looking for living things such as stoneflies, dragonflies, mayflies, water beetles, and many other organisms that show sensitivity or tolerance to pollution.
+Click this link to review our testing results and meet some of our volunteers: https://sites.google.com/site/bensbranchwaterqualitytesting/home

 We also conduct year round bird counts and record on The Cornell Lab of Ornithology’s website, ebird.org.
 Link to 139 recorded species list: https://ebird.org/hotspot/L4196645

 Our chapter volunteers built and installed 6 bluebird houses to provide safe secure locations to raise bluebird broods.
 The open wetlands lack natural nesting cavities needed for successful nesting, making proper birdhouses even more critical.
 Nesting results are studied and recorded with Nestwatch.org.

 Recently 200 swamp milkweed bareroot plants were installed at the wetlands, in efforts to provide increased population of Monarch host plants and nectar for Monarchs and many other pollinators.